-Are you still doing IT Strategies the Old Way?
+Are you still doing IT Strategy the old way?

-- No tools used to capture, track and facilitate the effectiveness of the strategy
+- No Data: Lacking tools, processes, and personnel to capture, track and facilitate the strategy’s effectiveness through data.

-- Evaluate how effective your previous strategies where with respect to spend plan and use that to guide decisions for the next phase of strategy.
+- Evaluating how effective previous strategies were compared to spend plan.
+Collect, analyze, and use your data to guide decisions for the next phase of strategy.